NeCTAR-RC/tutorials/_kubernetes/05-loadbalancer.md

 This is what we just did:

-1. We started an external `LoadBalancer` service in Kubernetes, and directed it at the `nginx` pod that we created previously.
+1. We started an external `LoadBalancer` service in Kubernetes, and directed it at the `webserver` pod that we created previously.

 1. Kubernetes created the loadbalancer (externally) by calling out to the OpenStack loadbalancer provider plugin.